The FreeGSNKE Pulse Design Tool (FPDT): a computational framework for evolutive plasma scenario and control design: The FreeGSNKE Pulse Design Tool

 \subsubsection{Vertical Controller}

 Elongated plasmas are inherently vertically unstable \citep[e.g.,][Chp.
-4.6.6]{jardin2010} and require active control.
-The PF coils used for vertical control are generally separate from the plasma shaping coils and typically come in up/down symmetric pairs wired in anti-series.
-These generate a radial magnetic field and up/down forces that stabilise the plasma vertically.
+4.6.6]{jardin2010} and require active feedback control.
+The PF coils used for vertical control on MAST-U are separate from the plasma shaping coils and consist of an up/down symmetric pair of coils wired in anti-series.
+These generate a radial magnetic field, and hence up/down forces that stabilise the plasma vertically.

 The Vertical Controller in the FPDT is a purely FB driven controller, based on the error

 where $z^{\text{ref,FB}}(t)$ is the user-defined reference waveform and $I_p^{\text{meas}}(t)$ the measured plasma current.
 We measure the average vertical coordinate of the plasma current distribution using